-There is No Substitute for Contextual, High Quality Research
+There is No Substitute for Contextual, High-Quality Research

-There is no dearth of talent in India, neither is there a lack of young people who are passionate about creating a better education system.
+There is no dearth of talent in India, neither there is a lack of young people who are passionate about creating a better education system.
 Frequently, their passion is crippled because of a lack of formidable skills that are based in scientific research.
 As a doctor needs to read, understand and master centuries of research before going anywhere near a patient, same should be true about education professionals, but much is left to trial and error for new educators.
 Feedback, when provided to them is often based in the experience of their coach or in a book that they read.
 This contributes to new teachers feeling demotivated and burning out.
 What’s missing is a body of sound, contextual research that these professionals can use to advance the cause of education.
 Organizations like Pratham with their Annual Status of Education Report (ASER) have been instrumental in highlighting the condition of learning in India, but research on methods of teaching and learning that work in the the context of India is largely missing or rudimentary.
 Rigorous research in education still remains largely a western phenomenon.
 This research is often then copied into developing countries without much thought into their external validity.
 For any young professional who is looking to read research in order to improve their practice, it is important to have a critical lens and ask questions such as — “How applicable is this research in my context?”, “Which age group of students was this research conducted on?”, “What were the income levels of their parents?”, “Were the teachers who participated in the research mostly from schools that reflect my context?”, “Were the schools involved in this research serving kids from a similar demography as mine?”.

 I will go further and argue that organizations like Teach For India, Pratham, and Kaivalya Foundation recruit from the most talented pool of professionals in India, and are well placed to produce high quality research.
 There should be more emphasis on giving access to quality education research, training people on being good consumers of research in education, and equipping them with tools to produce research.
 Online learning platforms like Coursera and LinkedIn Learning have so much to offer in terms of skills on reading, conducting, and writing research.
 This will not only build a formidable body of research for these organizations but will also take the field forward.